 How to know if Event Storming the Flow could help you?

-In a nutshell, whether your team is working on a software or not, the typical situations in which event storming the flow makes sense are the ones where, for a typical workflow (a series of activities that create an outcome), the answer to these 3 questions is no:
+In a nutshell, whether your team is working on a software or not, the typical situations in which event storming the flow makes sense are the ones where your answers to the 3 following questions would be no, yes and no:

-If you answered no to the 3 previous questions, then stay tuned.
+If your answers correspond, stay tuned.
 In future posts you will learn more about Event Storming the flow and get ready to run this workshop on your own!

 This blog post is part of the 1h Event Storming book that we are currently writing.